 “A store-bought greens juice could be mostly apple or some other basic fruit juice with just a speck of greens.
 Many of the greens juices actually have as much sugar as do sodas,” says Morrow.
 Greens smoothies, she adds, may also contain prodigious amounts of sugar and an unknown amount of greens.
 Morrow suggests reading the ingredient list to make sure greens are one of the first few items listed.

 “To get the maximum benefit, it’s best to make your own greens drinks using fresh greens or a reputable powder brand mixed with water,” she says.
 If you’re looking for a flavor boost, Morrow suggests including a splash of lemon or other juice.
-(For more ideas, see the “Tasteful Strategies” sidebar.)
+(For more ideas, see the “Tasteful Strategies” below.)

 So, what is the recommended daily dose of supergreens?
 Wald suggests “consuming anywhere from 1 to 6 grams per day of a supergreens product in order to provide a really solid level of plant-based nutrition, one that can cover many healing bases.”